vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 When you have solo engineers, you end up with knowledge silos.
 You have an engineer that owns a particular part of the system.
 No one else knows how that code works; in fact, most engineers are afraid to touch it.
 It only makes sense to the engineer that created it and maintains it.
 If the product managers prioritize features that only touch that one part of the codebase that only that one engineer knows, then the rest of the team is left twiddling their thumbs.
 If that engineer becomes unavailable, the team can't function anymore.
 The longer this situation goes on, the worse it gets.

 Knowledge silos may create job security for engineers, but they create risk for companies.
 XP practitioners break down knowledge silos.
-Instead of making themselves "indispensable" through siloing, they make themselves knowledge and context-sharing machines through pair programming.
+Instead of making themselves "indispensable" by hording what they know, they make themselves knowledge and context-sharing machines through pair programming.
 They maintain collective ownership of the code; every engineer on the team can work on every part of the codebase.
 No one gets to specialize, and own one area -- or hold the team hostage with their singular expertise.
 They all agree to work on the **most important thing** – that means each pair pulls from the top of the backlog.
 No one owns a particular module.
 And it's everyone's job to keep the code clean.
 They never end up with code that only makes sense to one engineer, since they get instantaneous feedback on the readability of the code through pairing.

 What about productivity?
 The first question most people ask is "So I have to hire twice as many engineers to get the same amount of work done?"
 For example, imagine a team of four engineers.
 When those engineers solo, there's four independent work streams happening in parallel.
 When they pair, there's only two independent workstreams happening in parallel.

 ![alt_text](images/image8.jpg "image_tooltip")

 The question is perfectly reasonable.
 On the surface, it appears that you've cut the volume of work in half.
 However, underlying the question is an assumption that there's no productivity difference between solo engineers and paired engineers.
 But that assumption is demonstrably false -- just ask anyone who's ever paired, or worked with a partner on nearly any task in work or life.
 Solo engineers spend much less time focused on the task at hand than paired engineers.
 It's easy to get distracted while soloing.
-Twitter, Tik-Tok, Hacker News, email, Reddit, Slack, YouTube, texts -- you name it.
+Twitter, TikTok, Hacker News, email, Reddit, Slack, YouTube, texts -- you name it.
 It's much harder to check out while pairing.
-Your pair doesn't want to read your email, or answer your texts, or post a hilarious Tik-Tok dance.
+Your pair doesn't want to read your email, or answer your texts, or post a hilarious TikTok dance.
 And you probably wouldn't want them to anyways.
 Pairing is a state of hyper-productivity.
 That team of four engineers [is more productive](https://www.theregister.com/2016/10/18/pairing_programming_youll_never_guess_what_happens_next/) when they're pairing than when they're soloing.

 That hyper-productivity caused by pairing comes at a cost: it's exhausting.
 And if you stay in that state too long, you'll start making bad decisions.
-[Science indicates](https://hbr.org/2017/05/your-brain-can-only-take-so-much-focus) that the human brain works best when it gets to alternate between states of focus and unfocus.
+[Science indicates](https://hbr.org/2017/05/your-brain-can-only-take-so-much-focus) that the human brain works best when it gets to alternate between states of focus and distraction.
 That's why pairing culture requires a culture of taking breaks.
 Every hour or so, the pairs need to stand up and do something completely different.
 Zone out, listen to music, play a game, etc.

 Pairing also means we can spend less time on asynchronous code reviews.
 On teams that don't pair, developers spend a good portion of their time reading pull-requested code and writing comments.
 Then the original author of that code has to respond to those comments, revise their code, and resubmit it.
 The extra overhead of code review and code revision can easily take up ~50% of a team's working hours, so by substituting pairing for code review we lose nothing.
 In fact, we save time, because the real-time code review provided by pairing is more efficient than typing comments back and forth on Github.